wrapperband/FeathercoinWalletGuide/README.md

 #### Community development

-Community involvement has been part of the Feathercoin philosophy from it's initiation by Peter Bushnell in creating the forum.
+Community involvement has been part of the Feathercoin philosophy from it's initiation by Peter Bushnell when he created the Feathercoin forum.
 In particular to produce guides and support for new users and developers in the forum.
 [Ref 2]

 The Feathercoin forum is already well established with answers to common questions and if you can't find in the answer in the guide then community support is available there.
+The Feathercoin forum is moderated and has guidelines to keep it respectful.
+[Ref 8]

 #### Help or Support